Troubleshooting Jobs¶

 ?

-This indicates you have specified incorrect qos name #SBATCH -q <QOS>
+This indicates you have specified an incorrect QOS name #SBATCH -q <QOS>

-in your job-script.
-Please check our queue policy for list of available queues and correct your job script.
+in your job script.
+Please check our queue policy for list of available QOSes and correct your job script.

-If your account incurs a negative balance, your project will be restricted to overrun and xfer queue.
+If your account incurs a negative balance, your project will be restricted to the overrun and xfer QOSes.
 Take for example, project m0001

 has a negative balance since it used 75,000 node hours whereas the project limit was 50,000.
 We can check this using iris